 While exploring downtown Houghton, don’t forget to check out the skate park at The East Houghton Waterfront Park.
 The skate park is a great place for kids to play and improve their skills.
 The park also includes a pavilion that sits adjacent to the canal.
 It is a great spot for a picnic lunch and a break between shopping downtown and dinner at the Den.

 9) DEE STADIUM

 If you’re a hockey fan, the last one on our list is for you.
 This historical monument in Houghton is where professional hockey was born—Dee Stadium.
 Dee Stadium is still home to some young, hopeful professionals, serving as an active arena for several local hockey programs.
 The arena also includes a historic hockey exhibit where you can learn about the inception of professional hockey and how the sport has evolved in Houghton.
 The Dee also plays host to many community events, like the Parade of Nations.
-Be sure to check out the community calendar to see if there may be some events taking place during your visit.
+Be sure to check our events calendar to see if any events will take place during your stay.